KaptainCS3/DR-JOKES-APP/README.md

 # DR-JOKES-APP
-#30DaysOfCode #30DayOfReact building a responsive Joke App using React and other technologies and tools
+#30DaysOfCode #30DayOfReact building a responsive Joke and Riddle App using React and other technologies and tools